 Even creepier: this humming sound is a worldwide phenomenon.
 Is it caused by ghosts?
 Aliens?
 Giant evil Gods?
 We may never know.

-In Corrales, New Mexico, the Rancho de Corrales is an old Spanish estate once owned by Diego Montoya.
-Five years after the couple of Luis and Louisa Emberto purchased it, however, a shootout occurred on the property after Luis found out his wife was cheating on him.
-Luis killed his wife, but was killed in the ensuing gun battle in his home shortly after.
+In Corrales, New Mexico, the Rancho de Corrales is an old Spanish estate.
+Several years after Louis and Louisa Emberto purchased it, however, a shootout occurred on the property as the result of a love triangle gone wrong.

-Later, the estate became a restaurant seemingly haunted by the tortured couple.
+Later, the estate became a restaurant seemingly haunted by the tormented couple.
 People heard voices and saw a woman dressed in 19th century clothing moving through the property.

-Unfortunately, the property was destroyed during a fire in 2012, taking the haunted legend with it.
+Unfortunately, the property was wiped out during a fire in 2012, taking the haunted legend with it.